This article appeared on Positively Positive.

 It all happened two years ago, on a beautiful summer day.
 At the time, my husband and I were living in Seoul, South Korea, in a house with a courtyard.
 Back home after five weeks in Europe, we could barely walk in the garden.
 The grass had grown very tall, no chance for us to fix it with our basic gardening tools.
 We needed help from a gardener.
 We found one and got shocked with what he was asking for getting the grass cut: “150 USD – that’s what I’m charging for this kind of service.”

 I wouldn’t say that was a massive amount of money.
-However, in our home country – Romania, a similar service would have been significantly cheaper – and that’s why we were so surprised with the price.
+However, in our home country – Romania, a similar service would have been significantly cheaper – and that’s why we were so surprised by the price.
 We tried to negotiate, but that didn’t work out.
 “Take it or leave it; it’s totally up to you,” he said.
 “And if you decide to go for it, I can only come and fix it at 8 am next Monday.
 For the rest of the week, I am already fully booked.”

 Wow!
 That was so clear, assertive and spot on!